You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 There have been 19 clinical trials for Fallypride.
 The most recent clinical trial was a Phase 3 trial, which was initiated on April 1st 2005.

-The most common disease conditions in clinical trials are Schizophrenia, Alcoholism, and Obesity.
-The leading clinical trial sponsors are Emory University, University of California, Irvine, and Vanderbilt University Medical Center.
+The most common disease conditions in clinical trials are Schizophrenia, Obesity, and Alcoholism.
+The leading clinical trial sponsors are University of California, Irvine, Vanderbilt University Medical Center, and National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 Recent Clinical Trials for Fallypride